Billy Blue College of Design: History

 Billy Blue College of Design began in 1977 as 'Billy Blue' - a magazine publishing colloquial Australian writing.
 The magazine was started by Ross Renwick and Aaron Kaplan.

 As time passed, various companies used the studio that produced the magazine for their own needs and in 1980, a consultancy, Billy Blue Creative, was formed and won multiple awards before it took a hiatus in 2009 and in 2017 sprang back into action.
 The studio's work covers all aspects of visual communications including brand creation and implementation, corporate and marketing communications, multimedia and web-based projects, signage and exhibition graphics as well as advertising and publishing.

 In 1987, unimpressed with the standard of design graduates in Sydney, Renwick decided to use Billy Blue Creative to open a modest design school and train aspiring designers who would eventually come to work in the studio.
 A crowd of about four was expected; sixty-six students enrolled and there was a long waiting list.

 Courses

 The college offers diploma and bachelor level courses across graphic and communication design, fashion design, fashion enterprise and marketing, interior design and architectural technology, ux and web design, 3D design and animation, gaming, and photography.
 A cognate and non-cognate Master of Design is offered, which covers subjects in service design, design leadership and design and business strategy.
+Higher degree research students also study at Billy Blue.

 Campuses

 Billy Blue College of Design has campuses in Sydney, Melbourne and Brisbane.
 In 2014, the college relocated two of its campuses to new sites in Brisbane (Fortitude Valley) and Sydney (Ultimo).
 Ultimo campus and its builder, JDV Projects, were recognised by the New South Wales Master Builders Association in December of that year by receiving an Excellence Award for ‘Best Interior Fitout’.

-The Ultimo and Melbourne campuses are shared exclusively with partner college CATC Design School, while Brisbane is also shared with CATC Design School, Australasian College of Natural Therapies, Australian National College of Beauty, APM College of Business and Communication and William Blue College of Hospitality Management.
+In 2025, the Ultimo campus closed and the College relocated to Surry Hills.